trayio/mock-inspect/README.md

     responseStatus: 201,
     responseBody: "Welcome!"
 })
-// Once the mock is set up, we will execute in our test the application code
+// Once the mock is set up, we will execute the application code in our test
 // which makes a request to the /login endpoint - the response will be mocked.
 // ...
 Execute your application code which would perform the login ...
-// After the request has been executed, we can see how it has been made in our
+// After the request has been executed, we can see how our application made the
-// application.
+// request.
 For our login scenario, we could check that the application
 // forwards the username and password in the correct format as POST payload. const requestProps = mock.inspect() expect(requestProps.requestBody).toEqual({username: "Han", password: "Ch3w!3"})